Nerves and cones of free loop-free {\omega}-categories: Introduction

 \end{unnumberedtheorem}

+Examples of interest include $\cD$ being the $n$-oriental $\cO[n]$, the $n$-disk $\cD[n]$, and more generally all objects of Joyal's \cite{JoyalDisks} cell category $\Theta_n$ for $n\ge0$.
+Furthermore, the class of strong Steiner $\omega$-categories is closed under join and lax Gray tensor product of $\omega$-categories \cite{AraMaltsiniotisJoin}.
+Originally, strong Steiner $\omega$-categories are defined using algebraic models \cite{SteinerEmbedding,AraMaltsiniotisJoin}, and an explicit characterization of strong Steiner $\omega$-categories in terms of their categorical structure is the subject of \cite{GOR2}.

+The focus on this particular class of $\omega$-categories is due to the fact that we make use of Steiner's machinery from \cite{SteinerUniversal} and Ara--Maltsiniotis' join construction from \cite{AraMaltsiniotisJoin}.
+These tools allow one to recognize $m$-simplices of the nerve of $\cD\star\overline\cD$ as suitable chain maps $O[m]\to D\star\overline D$, and use the rich structure of the category of (augmented directed) chain complexes.
+Here, $O[m]$ is the normalized chain complex of the standard $m$-simplex, $\star$ is the join of (augmented directed) chain complexes and $D$ is Steiner's algebraic model of the $\omega$-category $\cD$.

-The theorem is proven in the model of weak $\omega$-categories given by complicial sets, which was intensively developed by Verity \cite{VerityComplicialI}, and the nerve is the one introduced by Roberts and further studied by Street \cite{StreetFillers} and Verity \cite{VerityComplicialAMS}.
+The theorem is proven in the model of weak $\omega$-categories given by complicial sets,\footnote{The theorem is proven in the model structure for (non-saturated) complicial sets, and holds \emph{a fortiori} in any localization of it, in particular for the model structure of saturated complicial sets.} which was intensively developed by Verity \cite{VerityComplicialI}, and the nerve is the one introduced by Roberts and further studied by Street \cite{StreetFillers} and Verity \cite{VerityComplicialAMS}.
 In this model, a weak $\omega$-category consists of a simplicial set in which the simplices that should be thought of as identity cells or invertible cells are marked.
-Unlike in other models of weak higher categories, it is easy to implement explicitly the two desired cone constructions\footnote{There are two other types of cone constructions (see \cite[Rmk~6.37]{AraMaltsiniotisJoin} and \cite[\textsection 4.2]{GHL3} for more details on how to construct them in $\omega$-categories and in scaled simplicial sets), that would detect lax limits and oplax colimits, but they are not as easy to construct and the techniques from this paper cannot be employed on the nose to cover those cases.}.
+Unlike in other models of weak higher categories, it is easy to implement explicitly the two desired cone constructions.

-The precise condition for the first part of the statement on the $\omega$-category $\cD$ is that of being a ``strong Steiner $\omega$-category'', and essentially requests that $\cD$ be freely generated and do not contain any loop.
-For the second statement, we ask in addition that $\cD^{\op}$ be also a strong Steiner $\omega$-category, where $\op$ denotes the ``alternating dual'', as in \cite{AraMaltsiniotisJoin,VerityComplicialAMS}.
-Examples of interest for both statements include $\cD$ being the $n$-oriental $\cO[n]$, the $n$-disk $\cD[n]$, and more generally all objects of Joyal's cell category $\Theta_n$ for $n\ge0$.

-The focus on this particular class of $\omega$-categories is due to the fact that we make use of Steiner's machinery from \cite{SteinerUniversal}, that allows one to recognize $m$-simplices of the nerve of $\cD\star[0]$ as suitable chain maps $C_*\Delta[m]\to D\star C_*\Delta[0]$, and use the rich structure of the category of (augmented directed) chain complexes.
-Here, $C_*\Delta[m]$ is the normalized chain complex of the standard $m$-simplex, $\star$ is the join of (augmented directed) chain complexes and $D$ is Steiner's algebraic model of the $\omega$-category $\cD$.